 The strong performance of the FAANGs (Facebook, Apple, Amazon, Netflix and Google) has attracted the interest of lots of investors in recent years, and they’ve generally been rewarded.

-Their share prices have been more volatile over the past year and they’ve fallen in value over recent months, but technology companies have still performed better than the broader global stock market.
-There’s no guarantees this will continue though.
+Their share prices have been more volatile over the past year but technology companies have still performed better than the broader global stock market.
+There are no guarantees this will continue though.

 Some investors suggest higher share prices are justified because, in many cases, these businesses are profitable and generate good levels of cash.
 Other investors argue share prices have risen too far, too fast – if future earnings growth doesn’t meet investor expectations, their share prices could be vulnerable to a setback.

 As well as the established giants, there are plenty of smaller companies trying to turn new technologies into profitable products.
 If successful, they’re unlikely to experience much initial competition and often enjoy fast growth but they’re higher risk than more established businesses.